7 ROAD TRIP MUST HAVES

 Jack Kerouac was right on the money when he wrote On the Road.
 There is nothing quite as freeing as travelling the open road.
 Humans have been exploring the open roads since the dawn of time whilst uncovering amazing landscapes, new cultures and a deeper understanding of Mother Nature.

 With more and more travelers opting for road trips and camper-van adventures, it seems fitting to talk about some of the important must-haves before heading off.
-We learnt there was a lot more to it than just getting in the car and going.
+I learnt there was a lot more to it than just getting in the car and going.
 Having picked up a few tips and tricks, here are 7 must-haves to take your road trip from being just another drive, to a life changing experience.

 In the first world, we often take our reliance on fresh water for granted.
 However, if you’re headed on a road trip, fresh water needs to be on the top of your list.
 A lot of road-trippers forget that getting off the beaten track often means long stints of driving without stops in between.
 Even more frightening is the idea of breaking down or getting stuck in isolated areas without access to fresh water.
-We recommend packing about 3 ltrs of emergency water per person to keep in the back of the car.
+I recommend packing about 3 ltrs of emergency water per person to keep in the back of the car.
 Make sure it’s stored securely and in a cool area of the car to avoid evaporation or leakage.
 On top of this, leave a few 1-2ltr travel bottles in the car with you for easy access.

 Does anyone else suffer from the hangries?
-That’s what we thought.
+That’s what I thought.
 The human body functions best when it’s kept nourished with healthy food.
 So, packing a few snacks on your roadie will make all the difference.
 If you’re just going for a day trip then a few muesli bars, fresh fruit and nuts should suffice.
 If you’re gone for a bit longer then consider some non perishable options.

 Your options are endless when it comes to snacks but try and think about how they’ll travel and keep.
 It’s quite easy to make some nuts, seeds and dried fruit mix to take with you.
 Apples and bananas usually keep well for a few days so pack some of those and pick up more when you make stops.